-Tom Easterly, who was named a Partner at Taylor Porter in 2011, regularly advises local and national clients, as well as Fortune 500 companies, with simple and complex business litigation matters, as well as various commercial transactions.
+Tom Easterly, who was named a Partner at Taylor Porter in 2011, regularly advises local and national clients, including some Fortune 500 companies, with simple and complex business litigation matters, as well as various commercial transactions.

 Tom concentrates a substantial portion of his practice on the preparation and trial of complex commercial disputes.
 His work involves construction, real estate, redhibition, insurance, arbitration, toxic tort, workers’ compensation, breach of contract, bankruptcy and regulatory issues, and the matters in which he is engaged frequently have overlapping subject matter concerns.
 He has significant experience handling complex personal injury matters as both defense and plaintiff counsel.
 Tom is also experienced in various business transactions, including but not limited to limited liability company transactions, master service agreements, non-competition agreements, secrecy and confidentiality agreements, donations, sales, assignments, forbearance agreements, participant agreements, shareholder agreements, donor advised funds, exchanges, and operating agreements.

 In the insurance world, Tom regularly represents insurance companies and provides counsel concerning a broad array of coverage and defense issues.
 Tom is a past lecturer on insurance and other contract matters.
 His seminars have included topics such as insurance coverage litigation, effective collection strategies, business contract principles, and bad faith insurance and extra-contractual liability claims.

-Tom is admitted to practice before every Louisiana court, state and federal, and the United States Court of Appeals for the Fifth Circuit.
-Tom was also previously admitted pro hac vice in Texas.
-Most recently, after arguing two consolidated cases to the Louisiana Supreme Court, Tom was admitted to practice before the United States Supreme Court.
+Tom is admitted to practice before every Louisiana court, state and federal, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.

 In 2017, Tom was selected among the "Forty Under 40" by Baton Rouge Business Report for both his professional accomplishments and contributions to the community.
-Tom has been recognized by Louisiana Super Lawyers as a "Rising Star" in Business Litigation for five consecutive years (2014-2018).
+Tom has been recognized by Louisiana Super Lawyers as a "Rising Star" in Business Litigation, and, mostly recently, by Best Lawyers in America (2021, 2022) in both Commercial Litigation and Insurance.

 Tom and his wife Lindsey live in Baton Rouge with their three children.